lovrosdu/klor/doc/02-syntax.md

 ## Basic Expressions

-A *basic expression* is any expression that is not a Clojure collection (list, vector, map or set) -- booleans, numbers, characters, strings, symbols, keywords and nil.
+A **basic expression** is any expression that is not a Clojure collection (list, vector, map or set) -- booleans, numbers, characters, strings, symbols, keywords and nil.

 ## Role Expressions

 One of the biggest considerations of a choreographic language is how the programmer specifies which role is involved in which part of a choreography.
 The programmer needs the ability to annotate the subexpressions of the choreography with their roles, for example to specify the location of a literal value, the source and destination of a communication, or the location of a local computation.
-An expression annotated with a role is said to be *located* at that role.
+An expression annotated with a role is said to be **located** at that role.

 Assume for now that there exists a set of roles consisting of `Ana`, `Bob`, `Cal`, `Dan` and `Eli` which will be used in examples.
 We will discuss later how roles are actually introduced within a Klor choreography.

-A Klor expression can be annotated with a role using a *role expression*.
+A Klor expression can be annotated with a role using a **role expression**.
 A role expression is of the form `(<role> <expr>*)` and denotes that each `<expr>` is located at `<role>`.
-Role expressions can be nested arbitrarily and an expression is located at the role specified by the innermost enclosing role expression, which we call the *current* or *active role* for that expression.
+Role expressions can be nested arbitrarily and an expression is located at the role specified by the innermost enclosing role expression, which we call the **active role** for that expression.
 This works in a manner similar to lexical scope, with the active role propagating to all appropriate subexpressions of `<expr>` (just like a lexical binding's scope propagates to all subexpressions, unless shadowed).
 For example, in the expression `(Ana x (Bob y (Cal z)))`, `x` and `(Bob y (Cal z))` are located at `Ana`, `y` and `(Cal z)` are located at `Bob`, and `z` is located at `Cal`.

-To make programs easier to read, Klor also has *role-qualified symbols*.
+To make programs easier to read, Klor also has **role-qualified symbols**.
 A role-qualified symbol is of the form `<role>/<name>` and denotes the symbol `<name>` while simultaneously annotating it as being located at `<role>`.
 For example, `Ana/x` and `Bob/y` denote the symbols `x` and `y` located at `Ana` and `Bob`, respectively.
 Role-qualified symbols are essentially just syntax sugar and are equivalent to the role expression `(<role> <name>)`.